Does Conagra Brands (CAG) Pay a Dividend? (2026)

 That is an open question.
 The payout consumes a large share of free cash flow and the company carries meaningful net debt, so some analysts have flagged the possibility of a dividend reduction.
 Whether the payout holds depends on stabilizing sales and cash generation.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with CAG's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with CAG's investor relations page or your broker before acting on them.

 Related stocks